ammarhakim/ammar-simjournal/twofluid-sources.rst

 The two-fluid system treats a plasma as a mixture of electron and ion fluids, coupled via the electromagnetic field and collisions.
-In the *ideal* two-fluid system collisions and heat-flux are neglected, leading two a closed system of coupled PDEs: one set of fluid equations for each of the fluids, and Maxwell equations for the electromagnetic field.
+In the *ideal* two-fluid system collisions and heat-flux are neglected, leading to a closed system of coupled PDEs: one set of fluid equations for each of the fluids, and Maxwell equations for the electromagnetic field.
 Non-neutral effects, electron interia as well as displacement currents are retained.
 Further, the fluid pressures can be treated as either a scalar (five-moment model) or a symmetric :math:`3\times 3` tensor (ten-moment model), or a combination.

 See `this paper
 <./_static/files/Journal-of-Computational-Physics-2006-Hakim.pdf>`_